bioidiap/bob.pipelines/doc/xarray.rst

 not familiar with those libraries, you may want to get familiar with those libraries first.

-First, let’s run our example classification problem without using the tools here to get familiar with our examples.
+First, let's run our example classification problem without using the tools here to get familiar with our examples.
 We are going to do an Scaler+PCA+LDA example on the iris dataset: